olvenmage/twig-components-bundle/README.md

 * Use the default `getName()` as much as possible (returning the short class name).
 * Use the `configureProps()` method if applicable.
 * Use the earlier stated auto configuring of the components with some specific configuring for edge-cases.
+* Use snake case for custom component names. ex: `some_component_name`
+* Create two seperate folders for your Mixins and Components under /src.

 **The config**